Discover a large Wall-Upholstery project realized by world-acclaimed interior designer Joseph Dirand.

 “Each job, regardless of size, takes shape after a long gestation period, bolstered by research into texture, composition, color, ambience, context and history.
 This impressionist reflex is supported by bold choices and strong directions.”- Joseph Dirand

-Designer Joseph Dirand trusted Jouffre workshops to decorate the restaurant's walls.
-For more than a month, the upholsterers used their traditional techniques to realize wall upholstery in several rooms.
+Designer Joseph Dirand trusted our artisans to decorate the restaurant's walls.
+For more than a month, our upholsterers used their traditional techniques to realize wall upholstery in several rooms.
 They were able to showcase their craft in the two private dining rooms on the second floor, and in the monumental bar of the Shun.
 The underside of the counter and the woodwork located directly above the mirrors have been upholstered with alcantara.
 Facing the bar, the designer has created an intimate niche with curved walls on which stretched velvet panels are interspersed with thin brass rods.
 At the top of the green marble stairs leading to the Shun, visitors pass through a hushed space with walls covered in dark green velvet from Dedar house.

 Joseph Dirand called upon Jouffre and their traditional techniques, as the fabric used for wall upholstery has several interesting technical characteristics: the fleece and cotton wool, which are located under the fabric, give the space both sound and thermal insulation, thus creating a timeless interior.